6 Making High-Quality Tables

 label = FALSE,

 Add-on packages like gtExtras are common in the table-making landscape.
-If you are working with the reactable package to make interactive tables, for example, you can also use the reactablefmtr to add interactive sparklines, themes, and more.
-The functionality that you get from these packages is enough to never make you go back to making tables in Word!
+If you’re working with the reactable package to make interactive tables, for example, you can also use the reactablefmtr to add interactive sparklines, themes, and more.
+You’ll learn more about making interactive tables in Chapter 9.